MichaelPaddon/imaplar/docs/index.rst

 1. Startup.
 Each mailbox, on each monitored server, is examined for unseen messages.
-   Each such message is passed to its mailbox's policy for processing.
+   Each unseen message is passed to the policy associated with its mailbox.

 2. Ongoing.
 Each mailbox is watched for the arrival of new unseen messages.
-   Each such message is passed to its mailbox's policy.
+   Each new message is passed to its mailbox's policy.

 Synopsis
 ========